kaberikram/aetherial/README.md

 2. **Capture Page**: Record a new dream with details and generate an image.
 3. **Explore Page**: Navigate the 3D dreamscape to explore your dreams.
 4. **Settings**: Manage your dream journal data and application preferences.
+5. **Authentication**: Sign up/login to track your dream journaling progress.
+6. **Language**: Switch between English and Bahasa Melayu in the settings page.

+## Setup for Development

+1. Clone the repository
+2. Install dependencies: `npm install`
+3. Create a `.env.local` file based on `.env.local.example` with your Supabase credentials
+4. Run the development server: `npm run dev`

+## Authentication

+The app uses Supabase for authentication while keeping dream content strictly local.
+This approach:
+- Preserves privacy by keeping dream content on your device
+- Enables progress tracking and gamification features
+- Allows for future optional community features

 ## Creator